qtrinh/qpipeline/README.md

         -m 2020 annotate a VCF file against a VCF database file.
 ```

-Then, use -m to get usage for a particular task.
+Use -m argument to get usage for a particular task.
 For example, **_qpipeline tabix -m 2000_** gives usage and example on how to annotate a VCF file against a BED database file:
 ```
 Utils for annotating VCF files using tabix.